-Joshua Marie Wilkinson (Founding Editor) is the author of six collections of poetry, most recently Swamp Isthmus (Black Ocean 2013).
-He has edited two anthologies: Poets on Teaching (featuring 101 poets' essays) and, with Christina Mengert, 12x12: Conversations in 21st Century Poetry & Poetics (both from University of Iowa Press).
-He lives in Tucson, where he teaches in the MFA program in creative writing at the University of Arizona.
+Joshua Marie Wilkinson (Founding Editor) is the author of seven books of poetry, most recently The Courier's Archive & Hymnal (Sidebrow Books 2014).
+He has edited five anthologies, including Poets on Teaching (University of Iowa Press 2010), The Force of What's Possible (with Lily Hoang, Nighboat Books 2015), The Volta Book of Poets (Sidebrow Books 2015), and Anne Carson: Ecstatic Lyre (University of Michigan Press 2015).
+He lives in Tucson, where he runs Letter Machine Editions and teaches in the MFA program in creative writing at the University of Arizona.

 Afton Wilky (Managing Editor) is a multi-disciplinary artist—painter, poet, she works with digital media, and is a book artist.
 She is the author of Clarity Speaks of a Crystal Sea (forthcoming from Flim Forum Press) and her work is in or forthcoming from journals such as Black Warrior Review, Siren, Ink Node, EOAGH, textsound, Word for/Word, and Jacket2.
 Her website and blog are at aftonwilky.com.